mokuzaru/node_krowdy/lun-4/class/README.md

-# Class about mondo db and passport
+# Class about mondo db

 > this is for using node with express to conect to a mongo db (local) and react.